The journal is indexed in:

 To start the evaluation procedure, the article must respect the technical conditions (see Instructions for authors).

-The evaluation for scientific acceptance of the articles follows the peer review procedure that is based on "double blind" method; each paper will be evaluated by two specialists.
+The evaluation for scientific acceptance of the articles follows the peer review procedure that is based on the "double-blind" method; each paper will be evaluated by two independent specialists, external to the Editorial Board.

 Our reviewers will evaluate submitted papers based on criteria such as: